FatimaVelic/secret-santa/README.md

 Matching pairs algorithm works on following rules:
 -	No person can be assigned to itself (there’s no x-x pair)
 -	Once matched, the pair won’t appear more than once on the list.
--	Person can be sorted into only one pair. (if x is matched to y, x cannot be matched to z)
+-	Person can be sorted into only one pair. (if x is matched to y, nor x nor y cannot be matched to z)

 ## Quick start

-To get this project running, set up Python development evironment and install dependencies from `requrements.txt` by running
+To get this project running, set up Python development environment and install dependencies from `requirements.txt` by running

 `pip install -r requirements.txt`